MediaCubeCo/mcui2/README.template.md

 //import { Themes } from 'mediacube-ui-v2/enums'
 //import { ColorThemes } from 'mediacube-ui-v2/types'

+import { ThemesColors, UiThemes } from 'mediacube-ui-v2'

+// ThemesColors - JSON wtih all colors in UI
+// UiThemes - JSON wtih all themes in UI

 export default defineNuxtPlugin( (nuxtApp) => {
   nuxtApp.vueApp.use(MediacubeUi, {
     drawerComponents: {},